Equity Compliance & Title IX

 Yeshiva University is committed to maintaining an environment for learning and teaching that is free of unlawful harassment.
 The University has adopted a policy of zero tolerance with respect to unlawful harassment as being antithetical both to the academic values of the University and the need for a work environment that is free from even the appearance of unlawful harassment or coercion.
 The University strives to provide a place of work and study free of harassment, intimidation or exploitation.
 Where harassment has occurred, the University will act promptly to stop the harassment, prevent its recurrence, and discipline and/or take other appropriate action against those responsible.
 Unlawful harassment in any form is a violation of University policy.

 The responsibility for the University's affirmative action/equal opportunity and anti-harassment policy lies with all associate and assistant deans, chairpersons, department heads, directors, administrators, managers and supervisors in their areas of responsibility and requires the commitment of the entire University community.
-Administrative and investigative responsibility has been assigned to the Senior Director of Talent Management, Renee Coker.
+Administrative and investigative responsibility has been assigned to the Senior Director of Talent Management & Equity Compliance, Renee Coker.

 QUESTIONS AND ANSWERS

-If you have any questions relating to equal opportunity, affirmative action, non-discrimination or anti-harassment or if you wish the University to pursue a possible violation of the policy, you should contact Ms. Renee Coker at (646) 592-4336 or a member of the University's Panel on Unlawful Harassment.
+If you have any questions relating to equal opportunity, affirmative action, non-discrimination, anti-harassment and/or sexual harassment; or, if you wish to pursue a possible violation of the University's policy, please contact a member of the University's Panel on Unlawful Harassment or Renee Coker, Senior Director of Talent Management & Equity Compliance, at email@example.com or (646) 592-4336.
 The office is located on the Wilf Campus, 2495 Amsterdam Avenue, Belfer Building, Room 806, New York, NY 10033.

-The Senior Director of Talent Management, Ms. Renee Coker, has also been designated the Title IX Coordinator for the University and is responsible for ensuring University compliance with Title IX of the Higher Education Act of 1972 which prohibits discrimination on the basis of sex in education program and activities.
+Renee Coker and the University's Title IX Coordinator, Chaim Nissel, Psy.D. are responsible for ensuring University compliance with Title IX of the Higher Education Act of 1972, which prohibits discrimination on the basis of sex in education program and activities.

 When warranted, the University will take appropriate corrective action to remedy all violations of this policy, up to and including termination and/or expulsion.
 Where appropriate, the University may also report discriminatory conduct to licensing boards.
 Yeshiva University prohibits any form of retaliation against any employee or student for filing a bona fide complaint or for assisting in a complaint investigation.